bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-11-best-practices.md

 ### Plan for API updates

 We encourage developers to write code against our API that will not break if an endpoint starts returning additional fields, as these "non-breaking" changes may be made by us without warning as part of our normal development.
 Breaking changes will be made with early warning, typically via our developer [changelog](https://developer.bigcommerce.com/changelog) and other channels as appropriate.
-In exceptional cases where we know the usage of a particular endpoint to be zero, or for beta APIs, we may make breaking changes without warning.
+For beta APIs and in exceptional cases where we know using a particular endpoint to be zero, we may make breaking changes without warning.

 ### Thread API requests